Ready to learn how to study the Bible for yourself? This simple 6-step method makes learning how to do Bible study easy

 At first reading, the text looks pretty straightforward.
 God is telling Moses that the Israelites should put God first on their list of priorities.
 But this isn’t actually what the text means at all.

-I won’t go into the whole explanation here, but if you go look at the commentaries for this one, particularly the second half of Ellicott’s Commentary for English Readers, you’ll see what I mean 🙂
+Instead, if you look at the commentaries for this one, particularly the second half of Ellicott’s Commentary for English Readers, you’ll see that God wasn’t asking to be our FIRST god.
+He’s asking to be our ONLY God.
+That’s a pretty big difference!

 6. Search Blogs and Online Articles (carefully!)

 Another thing that I find really helpful when researching a specific topic is to look up what other writers, pastors, and bloggers have to say on the topic.
 (You can check these Websites for Christian Women when you start researching!)

 If I’m writing on an easy topic like random acts of kindness ideas, I’ll typically do this first, just to see what’s already been covered so I’m not just duplicating what’s already out there, but taking a fresh angle.

 But if I’m writing on a more difficult topic that involves doctrine, I always save this step for last, because I want my beliefs to be formed by Scripture first – not how other people interpret it.

 By the time I start reading other articles on the topic, I already have a good idea what Scripture says.
 I’m just looking for additional information or insights to fill in any gaps I may have missed along the way.
 If someone has a great counter-argument, a unique perspective I hadn’t considered, or some additional information that changes things, I want to know!

-** One important word of caution though: While you can learn a ton reading online articles, keep in mind that not everything you read online is Biblically sound, even if it’s written by a Christian author.
+** One important word of caution when learning to study the Bible for yourself: While you can learn a ton reading online articles, keep in mind that not everything you read online is Biblically sound, even if it’s written by a Christian author.